A DEEPER DIVE into the Mystery of Christmas

 We often focus on the last phrase of this prophecy about the Messiah who would come and bring peace, but look at some of the other proclamations about the Messiah in this prophecy that I’ve emphasized.
 For those who ask, “Why do you worship Jesus, instead of just honor him as a great teacher,” these are the reasons.

 He is called here, “Wonderful Counselor,” a term very similar to what Jesus, himself, used to describe the Holy Spirit of God—“the Comforter.”
-(Depending on what kind of counselor you mean, I guess.)
-He’s called “Mighty God.”
+He’s also called “Mighty God.”
 That is the hardest part for many to swallow—a point at which many turn away.
 Yet, the promised “son” is even called the “Everlasting Father,’ a term for the Father of all creation or “God the Father,” who was, therefore, before all of creation.

 These words were recorded in Jewish prophecy long before Jesus was born.
-So, Christmas started as a day for worshipping Jesus because he is the one about whom this central prophecy of an event we now celebrate as “Christmas” speaks.
+So, Christmas started as a day for worshipping Jesus because he is the one they believe fulfills every aspect of this central prophecy about the birth of a boy (a “son”) that would become known by all these names, an event which we now celebrate as “Christmas.”

 That Old Testament (Old Covenant) prophecy is a mystery and an amazing thing—a conundrum to rabbis of old—that the human child that was born should be called “Mighty God” and that the “given son” would also be called the “Everlasting Father.”